 He has advised governments, international organisations and major international corporations on issues of international commercial law and dispute resolution and worked on cases decided under ICSID, UNCITRAL, ICC, LCIA and SCC rules.

 He is the founding editor of the CIS Arbitration Forum and serves on editorial boards of several international legal periodicals, including International Legal Materials published by the American Society for International Law.

 Professor Kryvoi is a former Co-Chair of the ABA International Courts and Tribunals Committee and has also has served as a part-time counsel for the Economic Court of the Commonwealth of Independent States advising on issues of international administrative law.

 He holds law degrees from Harvard, Moscow, Nottingham, Utrecht and St Petersburg.
 He is admitted to practice in the State of New York.

-His works has been cited by the European and UK Parliament, international organisations and think tanks.
+His works have been cited by the European and UK Parliament, international organisations and think tanks.
 Some of his publications relevant to international dispute resolution include:

-- Arbitration in the CIS Region, Kluwer Law International (forthcoming, 2017)
+- Arbitration in the CIS Region, Kluwer Law International (2017)

 - International Centre for Settlement of Investment Disputes, Kluwer Law International, 3rd edition (2016)